 - Hire centre operators maintain and hire out bicycles, barbecues and other equipment, giving guests the best service possible and ensuring safety at all times.
 Download job description.

-Applicants who are short-listed for interview are required to attend a Recruitment Day in Uckfield, East Sussex in March.
-Those successful in being offered a place on the courier team are also be required to attend a training weekend in Tonbridge, Kent in early May.
+Applicants who are short-listed for interview are required to attend a Recruitment Day.
+Those successful in being offered a place on the courier team are also be required to attend a training weekend.
+These are normally in person but may be online in 2021: again, further information to follow.

 What are the requirements for applying?